pablisch/how-to-vite-react-ts-todo-crud-client/README.md

 - Ability to retrieve URL sections and the complete URL broken down into sections

-- Once defaultUrls are resolved (NOW DONE), look at better logic for removing local stored idParam and queryParams based on valid entries, e.g. no `/` for idParams and appropriate regex for queryParams.

-Continue with data-list trial in UrlForms
+- Continue with data-list trial in UrlForms

 ## Item states in List